LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 - [ ] 5.5.b (basic) Users are not informed that they are interacting with a predictive model developed with machine learning methods
 - [ ] 5.5.c (basic) An information notice is made available in the terms and conditions of the system or an equivalent document, freely accessible
 - [ ] 5.5.d (basic) The system or service is explicit to the user that a predictive model is being used
-- [ ] 5.5.e The system or service provides the user with additional information on the results it would have provided in slightly different scenarios (e.g. "counterfactual explanations" such as the smallest change in input data that would have resulted in a given different output)
+- [ ] 5.5.e (advanced) The system or service provides the user with additional information on the results it would have provided in slightly different scenarios (e.g. "counterfactual explanations" such as the smallest change in input data that would have resulted in a given different output)

 <details>
 <summary>Expl5.5 :</summary>